oahcran/kubernetes-the-hard-way-bare-metal/docs/09-miscellaneous.md

   > 1. The [Aggregation Layer](https://kubernetes.io/docs/tasks/access-kubernetes-api/configure-aggregation-layer/) is required

   > 2. The connectivities to Pod and Service network is required by API Server, while it won't be possible without additional routing changes at API Server instances.
-The solution is to add master instances to cluster nodes that allow containers running on master where CNI network setup for API servers to talk to Pod/Service networks.
+A quick solution is to add master instances to cluster nodes that allow containers running on master where CNI network setup for API servers to talk to Pod/Service networks.

 ## Appendix

 ### A. Add Master to Nodes Cluster

 * Generate `kubelet` client certificates for master instances.
 Distribute appropriate files to the instance.
+    * use `script-add-master-node.sh`
 * Follow the [Bootstrapping the Worker Nodes](05-bootstrapping-kubernetes-workers.md) to complete the steps on Master instances.
 * Label the master with `node-role.kubernetes.io/master=""``
 * Taints the masters with `node-role.kubernetes.io/master:NoSchedule`